 Some horses paw or are aggressive at feeding time.
 This is more than likely due to frustration and/or pain.
 They are anxious to self-medicate; their stomach does not feel well due to the build-up of acid and/or painful gastric ulcers.
 Once they start chewing and eating they experience relief.

-If your horse attacks their hay, this is not "normal".
+If your horse attacks their hay or herd mates for food, this is not "normal".
 They may be Insulin Resistant - a voracious appetite is one of the many signs of IR.
 Or they are stressed due to waiting for and receiving meals - instead of always having forage available.

 The purpose of this article is to inform equine guardians of the potential for unhealthy levels of nitrates in hay to increase awareness that will lead to change.
 You can’t see smell or taste nitrates.
 They can lurk in the prettiest, greenest best smelling bale of hay.
 The only way to know the levels you are feeding is to test your forage.
 It is optimum to test prior to purchase.